sample-accelerators/fragments/spring-boot-app-sso-auth-code-flow/README.md

   - name: spring-boot-app-sso-auth-code-flow

 ```

-If you accelerator already has this option but with a different name you can redefine it through a `let` directive at the place where this fragment is invoked (see yaml snippet bellow).

 Then in your `engine` section add an `InvokeFragment` directive at an appropriate level.
 See an example below.